honeydipper/honeydipper/docs/developer.md

   ...
 ```

-There is always a *data* section in the driver options, which comes from the configuration file like below
+There is always a *data* section in the driver options, which comes from the configuration file, e.g.:
 ```yaml
 ---
 ...